smelher/Ninja/README.md

 # Ninja Python Puzzle Tutorial

-### Prerequisite: Some knowledge of strings, variables, and other basic functions is necessary to complete this puzzle
+### Prerequisite: Some knowledge of strings, variables, and other basic functions is necessary to complete this puzzle.

 > Download [Python](https://www.python.org/downloads/) prior to starting tutorial.